-During the registration process, students will be advised of the campus New Student Orientation schedule.
+After the registration process, students will be advised of the campus New Student Orientation schedule.
 New Student Orientation (NSO) is a great way to begin your TSTC journey off in the right direction!
-Not only will you learn about important policies and procedures, you will begin the year knowing where to go for assistance when you need it and various ways to be involved on campus.
-Join us for a session so you can have tools and information you need to be successful at TSTC. www.tstc.edu/nso/home.
+You will be introduced to industry leaders, campus resources and learn how to get involved with campus activities.
+For details visit www.tstc.edu/nso/home.